lollkosk/ThatcherIllusion/README.md

 ## Requirements

-To successfully run and biuld the project you will need OpenCV and JavaMail JARs in `lib` folder and the OpenCV DLL file for runtime.
+To successfully run and build the project you will need OpenCV and JavaMail JARs in `lib` folder and the OpenCV DLL file for runtime.
 Additionally, the app uses haar cascade files from OpenCV that should be in `cascades` folder.
 Finally, the app needs [SMTP settings](smtp.properties) to be able to send emails.
 Other options for the app are stored in [config.properties](config.properties).